 - Change the batteries if the monitor is empty.
 If the digital screen is mixed up, the thermostat may need to be swapped out.

 - Make sure the button is switched to “heat” rather than “off” or “cool.”

 - Ensure the program is showing the right day and time and is scheduled to “run.”
 If you’re having a hard time turning off the setting, regulate the temperature by using the up/down arrows and pressing the “hold” button.
-This will cause the furnace to start if thermostat settings are a problem.
+This will cause the furnace to start if thermostat is causing a problem.